-Lymphocytopenia, also referred to as lymphopenia, occurs when your lymphocyte count in your bloodstream is lower than normal.
-Severe or chronic low counts can indicate a possible infection or other signficant illness and should be investigated by your doctor.
+Lymphocytopenia, also referred to as lymphopenia, occurs when the lymphocyte count in your blood is lower than usual.
+Severe or chronic low counts can indicate a possible infection or other illness and should be investigated by your doctor.

-There are three main types of lymphocytes that work together to help identify and eliminate infections and other disease:
+There are three main types of lymphocytes that work together to help identify and eliminate infections and other diseases:

-- T cells seek and destroy the cells that have become infected or are cancerous, and they also communicate with B cells.
+- T cells communicate with B cells and seek and destroy the cells that have become infected or are cancerous.

 - Natural killer (NK) cells contain compounds that can kill cancer tumor cells and cells infected with a virus.

 Low levels of T cells or too few NK cells can lead to uncontrolled viral, fungal, and parasitic infections.
 B-cell lymphocytopenia can lead to an increase in harmful and different types of infections.